Audrey has owned and trained Malamutes from puppyhood into adulthood for over 15 years. She has also rescued many other dog breeds.

 - Dog grooming blower or cattle dryer

-Make sure you rinse with warm water thoroughly as the shampoo (especially in wooly breeds) is difficult to completely rinse out.
+Make sure you rinse with warm water thoroughly as the shampoo (especially in wooly breeds) is difficult to rinse out completely.

 Now comes the fun part.
 Stand back and prepare to be soaked by all that shaking fur.
 Wrap the dog thoroughly in towels and dry as much as humanly possible.

-Use of a dryer or blower is highly recommended as it is impossible to completely dry a malamute's fur by simply towel drying.
-A commercial hair dryer will work but keep it on cool setting.
-Note that it will take a very long time by this method (and may burn up your hair dryer).
+Use of a dryer or blower is highly recommended as it is impossible to completely dry a Malamute's fur by simply towel drying.
+A commercial hair dryer will work but keep it on the cool setting.
+Note that it will take a very long time by this method (and may burn up your hairdryer).